Preparing a Europass CV: A Guide with Key Tips

 With freedom of movement throughout the European Union, it’s become increasingly easy for people to work abroad.
 This brings plenty of opportunities and advantages.
 It allows employees to find work and a location that suits them, while widening the talent pool of candidates for employers.
 However, it also brings some challenges.
 These include differing CV conventions and problems translating foreign qualifications into local equivalents.

 The EU created Europass as a way of overcoming the challenges of applying for jobs across Europe.
-The service offers a unified format and structure for creating a CV in Europe.
+It aims to facilitate transparency and accessibility across the European job market, by offering a unified format and structure for creating a CV in Europe.
 Europass offers an online CV creator to help you communicate your skills and experience to employers in other European countries.
-Available in 31 languages, the format aims to overcome any regional preferences or conventions.
-You can find the Europass CV template on the dedicated Europass website.
-(1)

 Other products for jobseekers from Europass